ARON97/Blog/README.md

 end
 Do the same for users_controller.rb.
 Check the code Use lecturer 120 at 14 minutes for the production to heroku

+ADMIN
+rails generate migration add_admin_to_users, add a migration file to users Open the migration file and modify it
+Run the migration file to add the column.
+Rails db:migrate user.toggle!(:admin), change a user to admin in the rails console Modify require_same_user in articles_controller.rb Modify articles/_article.html.erb and the show.html.erb To allow the admin to delete a user and their articles add a destroy action in users.rb and dependent: :destroy in the user.rb model
+Modify the users_controller.rb to restrict the destroy only to admin and add the private method Provide the destroy in the view/users/index.html.erb